tsahiduek/ai-on-eks/website/docs/infra/ai-ml/slinky-slurm.md

 The script will then validate that the container image exists in your ECR repo before proceeding.

 If you wish to use a custom Dockerfile, simply overwrite the contents of the `infra/slinky-slurm/dlc-slurmd.Dockerfile` before executing `infra/slinky-slurm/install.sh`.

+If you wish to build and push your container image without triggering a Terraform deployment, you can also run the `infra/slinky-slurm/setup.sh` script directly using the same flags.

 **4. Trigger deployment:**